AlbertSnows/receipt-processor-challenge/README.md

 For more info about the instructions, go [here](./docs/Instructions.md)

-The docs also contain more documentation about various design choices for this application.
+The docs also contain more documentation about various design choices for this application, including the creation of a concept called [State Pairs](./docs/WhatAreStatePairs.md); a primitive rule engine.

 ## How to run